allaboutapps/backup-ns/README.md

   2. `pruner`: Handles snapshot retention and cleanup

 ### Application-aware backup creation

+Application-aware currently means to ensure the DB is dumped on the same disk before the volume snapshot is taken.
+This handling is implemented for PostgreSQL and MySQL/MariaDB.
+In the future, this could be extended to other applications that require special handling before a snapshot is taken.
+Having a custom script target might also be an option.

+> If you are interested in adding support for another database, please open an issue or PR.
+> See [/templates](internal/lib/templates) and [postgres.go](internal/lib/postgres.go) how this is implemented currently.

 This diagram shows the process of a backup job for a PostgreSQL database.
 The same is possible with MySQL or by entirely skipping the database.